Acridotheres: Distribution

-Morphology
+Description

-The Acridotheres mynas are generally dark or dull birds with and fluted calls like most starlings; the sexes are similar.
+The Acridotheres mynas are generally dark or dull birds with fluted calls like most starlings; the sexes are similar.
 They walk and hop, and may share adaptations along with the Sturnus starlings that have modifications to the skull and its muscles for open bill probing or prying.
 They resemble the hill mynas (Gracula) with which they often co-occur, in having large white or buff wing patches which are obvious in flight and in some also naked areas on the head, but differ in that only the head plumage is glossy, and the underparts tend to be paler.
 The naked head patches are different in arrangement.
 Acridotheres mynas are also much more terrestrial than Gracula.

 Several species have frontal crests which become covered with pollen when the birds take nectar from flowers, and may play a role in pollination.

 Behaviour

-They have bowing courtship displays, whereas Gracula has no visual display.
-They lay unmarked pale blue eggs.
+The Acridotheres mynas have bowing courtship displays and lay unmarked pale blue eggs, whereas Gracula has no visual display.

 Like most starlings, the Acridotheres mynas are fairly omnivorous, eating fruit, nectar and insects.

-Systematics

-The genus Acridotheres was introduced by the French ornithologist Louis Jean Pierre Vieillot in 1816.
-The type species was subsequently designated as the common myna.
-The name Acridotheres combines the Ancient Greek words akridos "locust" and -thēras "-hunter".